 Field Instrument Calibration Documentation: Document acceptable calibration and calibration verification for each instrument unit and field test or analysis, linking this record with affected sample measurements.

 Retain vendor certifications of all factory-calibrated instrumentation.

+Retain manufacturers’ instrument specifications.

 Designate the identity of specific instrumentation in the documentation with a unique description or code for each instrument unit used.

 Record manufacturer name, model number, and identifying number such as a serial number for each instrument unit.